 Here are the fine details on the metro area calculator:

-- Income: Gross, pre-tax income earned either by one individual or a household – depending on your choice.
+- Income: Gross, pre-tax income earned by one individual or a household (dealer's choice!).
 Income is from any source on this list.

 - City: The metro area where you would like to compare an income.

-- Compare Cities: Optionally, add other metro areas to the comparison to see how an income would compare with the percentiles there.
+- Compare Cities: Optionally, add other metro areas to see how an income would compare with the percentiles there.

 Income Percentile by City Tool Output

 - The visualization of income distribution in your selected city (including any others you add)